cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.2.md

 ### Implementation
 To configure the settings for Student Unenrollment:

-#### GWS.CLASSROOM.4.1v0.2 Instructions
+#### GWS.CLASSROOM.5.1v0.2 Instructions
 1. Sign in to the [Google Admin Console](https://admin.google.com).
 2. Select **Apps** -\> **Additional Google Service** -\> **Classroom**.
 3. Select **Student unenrollment**.
 4. Select **Teachers Only**.
 5. Select **Save**.

-## 5. Teacher Permissions
+## 5. Class Creation

-This section covers policies related to unenrolling a student from a class.
+This section covers who has the ability to create classes.

 ### Policy